corntrace/Dia/README.md

 **Running Ruby under a sandbox**

 This example demonstrates how you would sandbox a block of ruby code.
-In this example, the block of ruby code tries to access the internet but the profile(Dia::Profiles::NO_INTERNET)
-doesn't allow this block of ruby to contact the internet.
+In this example, the block of ruby code tries to access the internet but the profile(Dia::Profiles::NO_INTERNET) doesn't allow this block of ruby to contact the internet and an exception is raised(in a child process - your app will continute to execute normally).

     require 'rubygems'
     require 'dia'